Uncategorized

 • An 81 year-old received a real-age of 66, yet has physical limitations much closer to 81.

-• The survey and algorithm don’t appear to properly measure declines in speed, endurance, fragility, memory, hair and skin quality, and physical appearance.
+• The survey and algorithm didn’t appear to properly measure declines in speed, endurance, fragility, memory, hair and skin quality, and physical appearance.

 MindAge — (commercially available from Deep Longevity)